GitLeeRepo/x64AsmNotes/Windows_x86AsmNotes.md

 ## C Declaration

-* The most common caling convention
+* The most common calling convention
 * Function parameters pushed onto the stack from right to left
 * Saves the old stack pointer and sets up a new stack frame
 * eax or edx:eax returns the results of primitive data types